TL;DR

 - Value for money: Discussions around pricing, affordability, and product quality.

 For themes to be meaningful, they must align with the entire dataset and accurately represent the most significant findings.
-By recognizing and structuring these themes, businesses and researchers can draw precise conclusions, anticipate needs, and make meaningful decisions that drive real impact.
+By recognizing and structuring these themes, businesses and researchers can draw precise conclusions, anticipate needs, and make meaningful decisions that create real impact.

 One-Level vs. Two-Level Thematic Analysis